 Installation from source

-The sources are stored on a git repository, you can download them with this command the first time:
+The sources are stored on a git repository, which you can download with this command the first time:

 git clone https://gitlab.com/free-astro/siril.git cd siril git submodule update --init

 And update it the following times by typing